Grotawred/intita-project-java-spring-boot/README.md

 # How to set up project
-- To begin with,
-  download the JavaSDK from the official Oracle website, it does not matter which version you will download, the main thing is that it is there
+- First, download the Java SDK from the official Oracle website, download the latest version, namely 20

 - Add Java to Environment variables as JAVA_HOME